B0neShAd0w/Hacktoria/Lost Down Under.md

 *Location 6:*

-In Google Maps zooming in on the new search are reveals this isn't a huge area to search, so what do we know about the area?
+In `Google Maps` zooming in on the new search area reveals this isn't a huge area to search, so what do we know about the area?
 * Looks like a Dual Carriageway
 * With a grass central reservation